 - Define the general nondiscrimination requirements of the ADA and ADAAA

 - Explain each nondiscrimination requirement using 1-2 real-life examples

 - Locate and use various resources for information on the ADA and ADAAA

 What is the Campus Policy on Protections for Persons with Disabilities?

 The University of Texas Arlington does not discriminate on the basis of disability in its programs, services and activities.

-The ADA provides that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University of Texas Arlington.
+The ADA and ADAAA provides that no qualified individual with a disability shall, on the basis of disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the University of Texas Arlington.

 A reasonable accommodation is any modification or adjustment to a job, an employment practice, or the work environment that makes its possible for a qualified individual with a disability to enjoy an equal employment opportunity.
 The University shall provide a reasonable accommodation to the known disability of a qualified applicant or employee with a disability unless the accommodation would impose an undue hardship.
 Examples of reasonable accommodations include, but are not limited to:

 - modified work schedules

 - making facilities readily accessible to and usable by individuals with disabilities